squigglykip/skill-similarity-engine/project-plan.md

 - [x] Create sample configuration templates for different use cases

 ### Phase 6: POC Integration - **PLANNED**
-**Branch: `feature/poc-integration`**
+**Branch: `feature/poc-integration` (Parent branch for integration of all POC components)**

 > **Focus**: This phase incorporates learnings and improvements from the Proof of Concept (POC) implementation back into the modular source code structure.
 The POC demonstrated significant performance enhancements, memory optimisations, and improved handling of skill similarity calculations at scale (35,000+ jobs).
+Key to this integration is preserving the primary functionality of generating a cross-department similarity dataset while enhancing performance and maintainability.

 #### 6.1 Memory Management Enhancements
+**Branch: `feature/poc-memory-management`**
 - [ ] Create memory tracking utilities in `utils/performance.py`
   - [ ] Implement memory usage reporting
   - [ ] Add large object management